Belfast Marks 114th Anniversary of Titanic Sinking with Memorial Service

 Why It Matters

 The annual commemoration serves as a reminder of Belfast's deep maritime heritage and the human cost of the disaster.
-For the families of those who were on board, the ceremony provides an opportunity to honour their ancestors and keep their memory alive.
-It also reflects on the lessons learned from the tragedy and the improvements in maritime safety that resulted from it.
+For the families of those who were on board, the ceremony provides an opportunity to honour their ancestors and keep their memory alive across generations.
+It also reflects on the lessons learned from the tragedy β lessons that fundamentally reshaped international maritime law and saved countless lives in the century that followed.

 What's Next

-Titanic Belfast continues to develop its programme of events and exhibitions throughout 2026, marking the 114th anniversary year.
+Titanic Belfast continues to develop its programme of events and exhibitions throughout 2026, marking the 114th anniversary year with a range of commemorative activities.
 For more information on upcoming events, visit the Belfast Telegraph.